Skip to main content

 • Irish citizens

-• Enrolled on a full-time undergraduate or master’s degree programme in an Irish university in the area of arts, humanities or social sciences
+• Enrolled on a undergraduate or postgraduate (diploma/masters) degree programme in an Irish university

 • Interested in careers in international policy, including work in international development, human rights and humanitarian work